fvangef/mlgsc/README.md

 ### [Building](#building)

-If not already done, obtain the source from GitHub (e.g. using the "Download ZIP" button, or with `git clone`, etc.).
-Uncompress the archive if needed, then issue the following commands in the top-level directory of the source distribution:
+Issue the following commands in the top-level directory of the source
+distribution:

 ~~~~ {.shell}
 $ runhaskell Setup.hs configure # may need --user